Legends of the 70s

 Franz Beckenbauer – CB

 Johan Neeskens – CM

 Gerd Muller – CF

 Kenny Dalglish – CF

 Dino Zoff, Goalkeeper:

 “Monumento” is the greatest italian keeper legend we have ever seen.
 Until Gianluca Buffon decides to quit the game.
 He is one of the greatest to ever play his position.
-“Monumento” became the oldest player to ever win the World cup title, when he in 1982 captained Italy to the trophy in Spain.
-40 years and 4 months.
+“Monumento” became the oldest player to ever win the World cup title, when he in 1982 captained Italy to the trophy in Spain. fourty years and four months.
 Back in 1968 he also won the European Championship with Italy – this guy is a fucking champion, so lets remember him as a one.
 On club level, he won six “Scudetto’s”, two coppa Italia and one Uefa cup with Juventus.
-He played 642 league games for Udinese, Mantova, Napoli and Juventus.
+He played over six hundred league games for Udinese, Mantova, Napoli and Juventus.
 Dino is regarded as one of the biggest legends in football.
-Sepp Maier was also thought of, but Dino Zoff made it.
 What a legend of the 70s.

 Carlos Alberto, Right back: